WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 must be supplied to register.
 By using the Site, you are agreeing to the conditions of our Terms of Use.

-#### Support of Open Vault and the WGBH Media Library and Archives:<br>
+#### Support of Open Vault and the GBH Archives:<br>

-On certain pages within the Site we may now or in the future offer visitors the opportunity to make a donation in support ofthe Open Vault website and the WGBH Media Library and Archives.
+On certain pages within the Site we may now or in the future offer visitors the opportunity to make a donation in support ofthe Open Vault website and the GBH Archives.
 If a visitor chooses to make a donation, we will collect and store your telephone number, e-mail address, billing address and credit card information.